 By L.Kenzel – Own work, CC BY-SA 3.0,https://commons.wikimedia.org/w/index.php?curid=7014340

 How Does it Work?

 Most commonly a rain sensor consists of an infrared light set at a 45 degree angle to a clear portion of the glass.
-The “sensor” is a photodiode sits across from the infrared LED that measures the extent that light has been reflected versus refracted.
-As water rests on the glass, it reduces the amount of light reflected and the sensor identifies the difference.
-That is what allows your vehicle to know if there is water on the glass and how much.
+The “sensor” is a photodiode that sits across from the infrared LED.
+It measures the extent that light has been reflected versus refracted.
+When water rests on the glass, it reduces the amount of light reflected and the sensor identifies the difference.
+Therefore allowing your vehicle to know if there is water on the glass and how much.